An overview of encryption and important considerations when using it for backups.

 When backups are being replicated to a secondary Unitrends target (Hot Backup Copies) and encryption is enabled on the source appliance, the target must also have encryption enabled.
 Encrypted backup copies will fail to replicate to the target if the target does not have encryption enabled.
 Once encryption is enabled, both encrypted and non-encrypted data can be sent to the target.
 For details on how to enable encryption, see: Set up encryption on backup system or hot backup copy (replication) target.

-For more detailed information about managing encryption with Unitrends backup and recovery software, please see "To configure encryption" in the Administrator Guide.
+For more detailed information about managing encryption with Unitrends backup and recovery software, please see "Encryption" in the Administrator Guide.